lnxpy/hashnode/clgce8p7a000q09jv8f3d8p9a.md

 ### Ellipsis in Literature and Language

-In terms of punctuation, Ellipses have special meanings and you have to make sure of the way you use them.
+In terms of punctuation, ellipses have special meanings and you have to make sure of the way you use them.
 There are some points you need to be careful about.
-By the way, Ellipses is the plural form of ellipsis.
+By the way, ellipses is the plural form of ellipsis.

 #### Indicating a pause in speech

-You might've seen this type of Ellipses usage so many times through books and novels.
+You might've seen this type of ellipses usage so many times through books and novels.
 Check the following examples.

 * Hmm.. not really.
 She used to be a successful manager back in the day. \[pause due to thinking\]